Abstract

 Key Findings

-- Statefulness = Bottleneck: State accumulation leads to memory leaks and performance degradation.
+- Statefulness = Bottleneck: state accumulation leads to memory leaks and performance degradation.

 Recommendations for Action